iCliniq Logo

 Kindly suggest.

-Hello, Welcome to iclinq.com.
+Welcome to icliniq.com.

 Thank you for the query.
 I understand your concern.
-The chances of transmission of HIV (human immunodeficiency virus) by a single, unprotected, oral sex with a HIV-positive person is almost nil unless there are bleeding wounds in the oral cavity.
+The chances of transmission of HIV (human immunodeficiency virus) by a single, unprotected, oral sex with an HIV-positive person is almost nil unless there are bleeding wounds in the oral cavity.
 Also, if she is HIV-negative, there is no chance of transmission.
 I suggest you consult your doctor for further risk assessment and management.
 I hope this helps.

 Thank you.